LMSAudio/Complex_PF/README.md

 ## Combining Adaptive Filtering and Complex-valued Deep Postfiltering for Acoustic Echo Cancellation

-In this repository you will find exemplary results from our ICASSP-submitted paper *Combining Adaptive Filtering and Complex-valued Deep Postfiltering for Acoustic Echo Cancellation*.
+In this repository you will find exemplary results from our ICASSP paper *Combining Adaptive Filtering and Complex-valued Deep Postfiltering for Acoustic Echo Cancellation*.

 In addition, you can access our implementation of the proposed complex-valued postfilter in the folder *source_code*.